UISpec4J/UISpec4J/README.md

 This is especially true when comparing UISpec4J tests with those produced using Swing or low-level, event-based testing libraries.

-Checkout the official website at [http://www.uispec4j.org](http://www.uispec4j.org) for more information.
+Checkout the [provisional website](https://rawgit.com/UISpec4J/UISpec4J/gh-pages/index.html) for more information.

+## Update Plans

+This project has been mostly abandoned since JDK8.
+Goal is to make it work with JDK 11 and 17 and them remove JDK 8 and updated JUnit.
+Contributors and maintainer maintainers are welcome.

 ## Window Interception failures